Setting Up Your Python Scraping Environment

 Using system-wide Python installations frequently leads to version conflicts, broken dependencies, and unpredictable behavior across projects.
 Virtual environments encapsulate project-specific libraries and Python versions, creating a self-contained workspace that operates independently from your host operating system.
 Activating an isolated environment ensures that package upgrades, removals, or experimental installations never impact other applications or system utilities.

 For most Python web scraping workflows, the built-in venv module provides a lightweight and highly compatible solution.
 If your pipeline requires heavy data science dependencies or complex binary management, conda is a robust alternative.
-Below is the standard workflow to initialize and activate a virtual environment:
+The standard workflow to initialize and activate a virtual environment:

 python -m venv scraping_env